 Trust in deterrence is the lowest level of trust.
 It is a deterrence based trust.
 It depends the credible threat of force and or punishment if something expected in not done.
 Slaves that fear being whipped as motivation for working is an example.
 People who obey the laws aligned with cultivating social order out of fear of the consequence rather than a commitment to that social order have a deterrent based trust.
 The fact that there is another way of relating to such laws is irrelevant.
 The individual or group sets the tone for how behaviors are motivated.
 If belief in consequence is the motivator that compels behavior, there is no commitment, there is only compliance.
 Deterrent based

-Calculated Trust is based in projections and promises along with perhaps some facts such as reputation.
+A Calculated Trust is based in projections and promises along with perhaps some facts such as reputation.
 It is a decision to engage in relationship based on a cost/benefit analysis, weighing the potential benefit of creating and sustaining the relationship against the projected cost.
 Generally, both parties are looking for some gain which the proposed partnership could yield, but deterrence is still a factor.
 If at any time if the cost is perceived as outweighing the benefit, the relationship is terminated.
 In this case, the party that perceives the harm must also be willing to follow through on severing otherwise the relationship shifts from trust to abuse.
 Engaging in a optional business relationship is an example of calculated trust.
 A partnership forged on mutual needs like the that found in danger situations, mountain climbing or certain critical business partnerships.
 Generally speaking calculated trust relationships can be fertile soil for higher trust in relationships to grow from.

-Knowledge Trust can emerge out of calculation based trust once enough information from experience emerges.
+An Experience Based Trust can emerge out of calculation based trust once enough information from experience emerges.
 Predictability comes from a relationship over time.
 If that is seen to be of advantage, knowledge-based trust emerges.
 Control in the form of threats of deterrence diminish as more authentic trust bonds emerge.
 Less energy is applied to verification and more is applied to accelerating the potential that comes from sharing each others’ strengths.
 TIN is the range within the spectrum of trust relationships where the relational emphasis can shift from compliance to commitment.
 Both parties can begin to apply their full energies toward take advantage of each others strengths.
 This is where the full potential of emergent value can arise.
 (Where one party brings line, the other brings hooks ,so both can now fish.)
 Emergent values are those where the outcome is more than the sum of its parts.

-Identification Trust happens when the relationship is fully committed – where both parties understand and fully endorse one another.
+An Identification Based Trust happens when the relationship is fully committed – where both parties understand and fully endorse one another.
 Each acts as an agent for the others’ interests in a mutually beneficial symbiotic relationship.
 Identification Trust relationships are demonstrated by autonomous committed behaviors carried out by all parties.
 No one has to ask necessarily, each party inquires about the others needs and responds by actively seeking to meet them.
 The relationship is no longer based on promises, it is a fully realized intimacy.
 At this stage, if one party is hurt, the other feels the pain.
 Secrets evaporate in this climate because they are no longer necessary as a means of protection.
 The boundaries between the parties disappear as all parties assume a common identity.
 Co-location, joint development of products and services, shared vision, values, goals and the like are possible in this high trust climate.
 Compliance based on elements of deterrence disappear and full commitment defines the relationship.

 The lowest form of trust is deterrence.
 Relationships based on deterrence are motivated by the fear of punishment for non compliance.
 Next up is relationships based on calculation.
 These use a cost-benefit analysis with a deterrence factor where the relationship will break down if the benefit is not realized.
 Next is relationships based on knowledge.
 These emerge from a calculated relationship once enough information from experience emerges.
 Knowledge is where the relational emphasis can shift from compliance to commitment.
 Both parties can begin to apply their full energies toward take advantage of each others strengths.
 Relationships based on identification happens when the relationship is fully committed – where both parties act as agents for the others’ interests.
 No one has to ask, each party is interested in the others needs and actively seeks to meet them.